Stock market today: Asian stocks are generally lower after China reports weaker than expected growth in 2Q - ExBulletin

 Such expectations are essential for the financial markets, because one of the main factors driving the price of a stock is the profit made by the company.
 Wall Street nonetheless rebounded strongly this week on growing optimism about the other major lever driving stock prices: how much investors are willing to pay for every dollar of corporate earnings.

-Two reports earlier this week showed that inflation continued to subside across the US economy in June.
+Two reports earlier this week showed that inflation continued to slow in the United States economy in June.
 That bolstered investor hopes that the Federal Reserve is about to feel comfortable enough to halt its meteoric interest rate hike campaign.

 The Fed has already raised its federal funds rate to a range of 5% to 5.25% from virtually zero at the start of last year.
 High rates reduce inflation by slowing the economy and putting downward pressure on stock prices and other types of investments.